open-physiology/open-physiology-viewer/manual/model.md

 The trees defined this way actually do not have any branching, they look like liner chains of enumerated links.
 We refer to such trees as `canonical`, meaning that they define the basic structure necessary to generate a branching tree that models an organ or a physiological subsystem.
 The branching can happen at each level of the canonical tree definition, and the number of branches per level can be specified in the `branchingFactors` array.
 The size of the array does not need to coincide with the size of the `levels` array - branching stops at the last level with branching factor greater than 1.

-A user may indicate that a branching tree instance is required in addition to a canonical tree specification.
-This is done with the help of the boolean property `createInstance`.
-The generated subgraph representing a branching tree instance is available via the read-only property `instance` in the expanded ApiNATOMY model.
+A user may define a required number of branching tree instances produced from the canonical tree specification.
+This is done with the help of the boolean property `numInstances`.
+The generated subgraphs representing  branching tree instances are available via the read-only property `instances` in the expanded ApiNATOMY model.
 The lyphs for a tree instance are assigned `create3d` property, i.e., the generated tree instance can be visualized using solid 3d lyph renderings.

 In the case of trees with branches that convey lyphs derived from a common `lyphTemplate` pattern, we can use the `topology` property of the lyph template to define the overall topology of the tree.
 Generally, lyphs originating from a lyph template inherit its topology.
 However, the lyphs conveyed by the tree edges work as a single conduit with topological borders at the start and the end levels (root and leaves) of the tree compliant with the borders of the lyph template.
 Thus, the topology of the lyphs on tree edges is defined according to the table below: